confluentinc/examples/clients/docs/scala.rst

          Wrote ten records to test1
          [success] Total time: 6 s, completed 10-Dec-2018 16:50:13

-   In the consumer window, you should see the following output:
+#.
+In the consumer window, verify you see the following output:

    .. code-block:: text